shivshashyaM/assignment/README.md

  * kubectl get namespaces // To fetch newly created namespace

 This command will clone repository from gitlab link into local machine
- * git clone Gitlab link
+ * git clone gitlab link

 These commands will push cloned gitlab repository from local machine into github repository